nodejs-mobile/nodejs-mobile-react-native/README.md

 | command | <code>string</code> |
 | options | <code>[StartupOptions](#ReactNative.StartupOptions)</code>  |

-Starts the nodejs-mobile runtime thread with a file inside the `nodejs-project` directory and passes provided arguments down to it.
+Starts the nodejs-mobile runtime thread with a file inside the `nodejs-project` directory and passes provided arguments down to it. `command` should usually include the scriptFileName as the first argument, for example `command = 'main.js --insecure-http-parser --zero-fill-buffers'`.

 ### nodejs.startWithScript(scriptBody [, options])